conorpp/conorpp.github.com/_posts/2015-12-16-how-to-accelerate-a--program-with-hardware.md

 This was a fun project and improving the performance of a program is a satisfying experience.
 If you got any ideas for how to make it even faster be sure to let me know.

+Thanks to Dr. Schaumont for an awesome class and project.
+[Check out the results and details of the project, as well as past years](http://rijndael.ece.vt.edu/challenge/).

 {% include JB/mytwitter %}